-When this option is enabled (1), the driver allows a CA-issued SSL certificate name to not match the host name of the Impala server.
+This option specifies whether a CA-issued SSL certificate name must match the host name of the Impala server.

-When this option is disabled (0), the CA-issued SSL certificate name must match the host name of the Impala server.
+- Enabled (1): The driver allows a CA-issued SSL certificate name to not match the host name of the Impala server. - Disabled (0): The CA-issued SSL certificate name must match the host name of the Impala server.

-Note: This setting is applicable only when SSL is enabled.
+This setting is applicable only when SSL is enabled.